istoinc/trp-patchnotes/README.md

 <size=150%> TESTING NOTES: </size>

+- Please have one person record (720p @ 30pfs is best to keep file sizes small)
 - There's about 20-30 min of gameplay
 - The game ends well before you reach the church